The Rolling Stones: 1965–1967: Height of fame

-1968–1972: Jones' departure and death, "Greatest Rock and Roll Band in the World"
+1968–1972: Jones' departure and death, Mick Taylor joins, "Greatest Rock and Roll Band in the World"

 The band spent the first few months of 1968 working on material for their next album.
 Those sessions resulted in the song "Jumpin' Jack Flash", released as a single in May.
-The subsequent album, Beggars Banquet, an eclectic mix of country and blues–inspired tunes, marked the band's return to their rhythm and blues roots.
+The subsequent album, Beggars Banquet, an eclectic mix of country and blues-inspired tunes, marked the band's return to their rhythm and blues roots.
 It was also the beginning of their collaboration with producer Jimmy Miller.
 It featured the lead single "Street Fighting Man" (which addressed the political upheavals of May 1968) and "Sympathy for the Devil".
 Controversy over the design of the album cover, which featured a public toilet with graffiti covering the wall behind it, delayed the album's release for six months.
 While the band had "absolute artistic control over their albums", Decca was not enthused about the cover's depiction of graffiti reading "John Loves Yoko" being included; the album was released that December, with a different cover design.
-It reached number 3 in the UK and number 5 in the US.

 The Rolling Stones Rock and Roll Circus, which originally began as an idea about "the new shape of the rock-and-roll concert tour", was filmed at the end of 1968.
 It featured John Lennon, Yoko Ono, the Dirty Mac, the Who, Jethro Tull, Marianne Faithfull, and Taj Mahal.
 The footage was shelved for 28 years but was finally released officially in 1996, with a DVD version released in October 2004.

-By the time of Beggars Banquets release, Brian Jones was only sporadically contributing to the band.
+By the time Beggars Banquet was released, Brian Jones was only sporadically contributing to the band.
 Jagger said that Jones was "not psychologically suited to this way of life".
 His drug use had become a hindrance, and he was unable to obtain a US visa.
 Richards reported that in a June meeting with Jagger, Watts, and himself at Jones' house, Jones admitted that he was unable to "go on the road again", and left the band saying, "I've left, and if I want to I can come back."
 On 3 July 1969, less than a month later, Jones drowned under mysterious circumstances in the swimming pool at his home, Cotchford Farm, in Hartfield, East Sussex.
 The band auditioned several guitarists, including Paul Kossoff, as a replacement for Jones, before settling on Mick Taylor, who was recommended to Jagger by John Mayall.